5 Reasons Consulting Leaders Are Missing the Digital Train

 To add to that:

-I’ve taken all of the above states from Grist’s latest study on thought leadership.
+I’ve taken all of the above states from Grist’s study on thought leadership.
 While this highly insightful yearly research piece is full of other useful data points, one thing is clear – decision-makers have embraced digital channels as the main medium for content discovery.

 AND, they expect thought leadership content from their existing or potential advisory partners.